 The EFC participated in a College of Physicians and Surgeons of Ontario (CPSO) consultation on a draft policy in February 2015.
 In its communication that month to the CPSO, the EFC underlined that a referral is a professional recommendation for a particular course of action and is understood by some doctors to be the moral equivalent of providing the treatment itself.
 The EFC urged the CPSO to respect and protect the freedom of conscience of physicians and delete the requirement to provide a referral.

-The CPSO updated its policy, Professional Obligations and Human Rights, in March 2015.
+The CPSO updated its Professional Obligations and Human Rights policy in March 2015.
 The policy states, “Where physicians are unwilling to provide certain elements of care for reasons of conscience or religion, an effective referral to another health-care provider must be provided to the patient….
 Physicians must provide care in an emergency, where it is necessary to prevent imminent harm, even where that care conflicts with their conscience or religious beliefs.”

-The challenge of the CPSO policies was launched by five doctors and several organizations, including the Christian Medical and Dental Society of Canada, an EFC affiliate.
+The legal challenge to the CPSO policies was launched by five doctors and several organizations, including the Christian Medical and Dental Society of Canada, an EFC affiliate.
 The EFC is a co-intervener in this case with the Assembly of Catholic Bishops of Ontario and Christian Legal Fellowship.
 The case was first heard in 2017, and an appeal of that decision was heard in January 2019.

 2017 Case: Our legal factum submitted in April 2017 argues that the CPSO policies violate the foundational and constitutionally protected freedom of conscience and religion.
 It is in the public interest to protect the freedom of conscience of health-care professionals.
 This case was heard by the Ontario Superior Court of Justice June 13-15, 2017, and a transcript of our oral presentation is available at the CLF blog.
 A ruling was released Jan.
 31, 2018 and the EFC published a response the same day.

 → EFC Vice-President David Guretzki tackled the issue on 100 Huntley Street

 to hear an interview on the issue with EFC President Bruce Clemenger